lightning-tv/solid/docs/primitives/row_column.md

 1. **Navigation**:

    - The `Row` listens for left and right navigation events.
+   - The `Column` listens for up and down navigation events.
    - The `onLeft` and `onRight` handlers can be customized, and default navigation logic is provided via `handleNavigation`.

 2. **Focus Management**: